NullCGT/WEAL-RL/README.md

 are playing the ncurses version of the game.
 If you're reall, really hurting for computational power, it might take a few seconds to generate level maps.

+# Are save files compatible across computers?

+Short answer: No.

+Long answer: It depends.
+The save file architecture depends on one's platform, operating system, the compiler that the binary was compiled with, and more.

 # Building from Source
 In order to compile WEAL, you will need the following:
 - CMake